kwameopareasiedu/docts/README.md

 ## Issues with `doctl serverless function`

-When dealing with **Typescript**, there is a transpilation step to Javascript which other languages have and aside initializing the Typescript project, the `doctl serverless function` interface does not do much locally.
+When working with **Typescript**, there is a transpilation step to Javascript which other supported languages don't have and aside initializing the Typescript project, the `doctl serverless function` interface does not do much locally.

 The transpilation of TS to JS makes things a bit tricky for working with Typescript projects.
 Here's three of the major issues (in my opinion) I've